ishakir/DSON/README.md

 **Parsing**

 Currently should parse a DSON object given as a string.
-Not the world's best put together parse but should function reasonably with general DSON strings.
+Not the world's best put together parser but should function reasonably with general DSON strings.
 Try:

     require 'DSON'